Family genetics and gum disease

 Eat a balanced diet to make sure your teeth and gums are getting the nutrients that they need to remain healthy.

-See your dentist every six months for regular check ups and see a hygienist for regular professional care.
+See your dentist every six months for regular examinations and see a hygienist for regular gum screening and professional care.

 To find out more about periodontal treatment please call us on 020 7247 7400 to speak with our friendly team or fill out our contact form.